PostHog/posthog.com/contents/product-engineers/feature-flag-best-practices.md

 - If there is a network or PostHog-related problem with the flag, you want to make sure your app continues to function.

 To fallback consistently, separate new changes from existing code behind the feature flag.
-Test that flags returning `false` or `none` falls back to old, functional code.
+Test that flags returning `false` or `none` fall back to old, functional code.
 This ensures your app continues to work, even if your flag doesn't.

 ## 3. Accurately identify users